mirobergam/Election-Analytics/posts/blog3.md

 Using the 2016 pollster grades as weights, it is predicted that Trump will win 42.9% of the popular voteshare, with an lower bound of 42.76% and a upper bound of 43.03%.
 Using the 2020 pollster grades as weights, the predictions move up by roughly half of a percentage point: 43.35% with a lower bound of 43.23% and a upper bound of 43.51%.

-In 2016, the polls infamously underestimated Trump and falsely predicted Clinton to win.
+In 2016, many polls infamously underestimated Trump and falsely predicted Clinton to win.
 There exists a host of reasons.
 [One](https://www.mdpi.com/2571-8800/2/1/7) is that polls did a poor job of surveying the less educated, white populations that drove Trump's success because they did not expect them to vote.
-This could explain why the predictions using 2016 weights predicts a lower voteshare for Trump than the 2020 weights, as the highly graded pollsters in 2016 may again have a Democratic lean in their methodologies.
+This could explain why using 2016 weights predicts a lower voteshare for Trump than the 2020 weights, as the highly graded pollsters in 2016 may again have a Democratic lean in their methodologies for this data.